eugenkiss/hnclient/README.md

   - Native development gives you a lot but requires you to sacrifice part of your freedom (e.g. customizability)
   - Why doesn't the Chrome browser use the a's title attribute as the share title when sharing a link?
   - Even though inferno-compat is quite good it's still a PITA for edge cases
+  - Build configuration as well as correctly setting up tree shaking / dead code elimination in this heterogeneous ecosystem is a PITA

 ---------------------------------

 TODO:
+  - How to best make Story MapRequester cache limited to X entries?
+  - show up button for more...
   - remember scroll position for comments (scroll, go to about, go back)
+  - use disposer pattern for callbacks
+  - show pulsating overview while comments are loading even if they are already cached
   - Create requester package?
 Make generic inpute type

 TODO Longterm (if ever):
-  - How to best make Story MapRequester cache limited to X entries?
   - BFF proxy to simulate delay / user etc. in dev mode
     - Failed to load stories: retry button
   - Mutation API? http4k